openfoodfacts/openfoodfacts-ai/docs/reports/2025-12-price-tag-extraction.md

 `--preprocess-num-proc 8` and `--preprocess-writer-batch-size 2000` allow to make the dataset preprocessing much faster.
 Adapt the values to how memory-hungry the preprocessing is.

+The following environment variables were added to a .envrc file:

+- `HF_TOKEN`: token for HF Hub, it's used to push the model weights
+- `WANDB_API_KEY: API for Wandb, used for training tracking
+- `WANDB_PROJECT`, `WANDB_NAME`: configure the Wandb project and run name respectively

 ### 2026-01-14

 The training is over.